 When a business and/or homeowner decides to rebuild or remodel an existing structure, they want to finish the project as soon as possible and at the lowest cost.
 At first glance, it seems easier and quicker to demolish the building.
 After all, demolition is the most common method employed today to clear a piece of land leaving a clean, buildable lot.

-However, there is a better, more cost effective alternative.
+However, when you look at deconstruction vs. demolition, there is a better, more cost effective alternative.
 This alternative is called deconstruction.
 Deconstruction is a process of carefully dis-assembling a structure so that the material used during the initial construction can be repurposed and given a second life.
 Benefits to the community and the owner of the deconstructed building are realized when the salvaged materials are donated to a non-profit organization.

 1. Giving salvaged building materials a second life.